 The Wallowa stock program was initiated to provide a sport fishery for summer steelhead in the Grande Ronde River (for both Oregon and Washington anglers).
 It has been an extremely successful program in that regard, and adult returns have warranted a program reduction from a 250,000 yearling release goal to the current program of 160,000 yearlings.
+Due to successful SAR survival, another program reduction may be an option to reduce the number of excess returning adults.

-On September 20, 2007 LFH had 179,711 (BY07) Wallowa stock summer steelhead juveniles on hand.
+On September 8, 2008 LFH had 176,191 (BY08) Wallowa stock summer steelhead juveniles on hand.
+These fish were marked and moved to Lake #3 on September 4th.
+In March, these fish will be transferred to the Cottonwood AF.
 After acclimation at the Cottonwood AF, they are released as yearlings at 4.5 fpp into the Grande Ronde River in April.